servo-ai/servo-platform/README.md

 <br>
  **npm start**

-On the browser:
-* open localhost:8000
+On the browser open localhost:8000

 # Tutorials